Odiorne Point State Park

-Odiorne Point State Park is a public recreation area located on the Atlantic seacoast in the town of Rye near Portsmouth, New Hampshire.
+Odiorne Point State Park is a public recreation area located on the Atlantic seacoast in the town of Rye near Portsmouth, New Hampshire, in the United States.
 Among the park's features are the Seacoast Science Center and the remains of the World War II Fort Dearborn.
 The park offers opportunities for hiking, cycling, picnicking, fishing, and boating.

 History

+The Council for New England issued a grant of 6000 acre and one island to David Thompson on 16 October 1622.
+Thompson transferred one quarter of this land to investors who equipped the ship Jonathan to sail from Plymouth carrying Thompson and several other men to establish a settlement in the Piscataqua River estuary.
+Odiorne Point was included in the land selected in the Spring of 1623.
+Their fortified settlement known as Piscataqua became a rendezvous point for early settlers of the Gulf of Maine.

 Odiorne Point is the site of one of the Sunken Forests of New Hampshire.
 The point got its name from the Odiorne family, who settled on the land in the mid-1660s.
 The park is the site of the former Pannaway Plantation, the location of the first European settlement in New Hampshire, and is commemorated by a memorial in the park.

 The park was the site of Fort Dearborn from 1942 to 1947.
 In 1961, the Federal government transferred 137 acres of the fort to the State for $91,000 with the restriction that the land be used for public recreation.
 Although little maintenance or improvement was done in the next ten years, once picnic areas and restroom facilities were constructed, the park opened in July 1972.